- Home

 Health checks recommended

 It’s generally recommended that men start prostate health checks around age 50, as the risk of prostate issues, including benign enlargement and prostate cancer, increases with age.
 However, men at higher risk, such as those with a family history of prostate cancer may consider starting checks earlier, around age 45.
 Regular screenings typically include a Prostate-Specific Antigen (PSA) blood test and sometimes a digital rectal exam (DRE), both of which help detect changes in prostate health early.
+PSA screening is a personal decision — speak with your GP about the benefits and limitations of PSA testing before deciding whether screening is right for you.
 Some of the regular health checks for men are:

 - Blood pressure checks